Iliotibial band syndrome

 Cystic areas representing primary or secondary (adventitious) bursae may be identified.

-Chronic MRI findings include thickening of the ITB and increased T2 signal intensity superficial to the ITB are occasionally seen.
+Chronic MR findings include thickening of the iliotibial band and increased T2 signal intensity superficial to the iliotibial band are occasionally seen.
 Soft tissue fibrosis and bony proliferation may be present.

 Treatment and prognosis

-Initial treatment is conservative, consisting of physical therapy, anti-inflammatory medication, and steroid injections 3.
+Initial treatment of iliotibial band syndrome is conservative, consisting of physical therapy, anti-inflammatory medication, and steroid injections 3.

-Surgical treatment is reserved only for those who fail conservative treatment and includes resection of the posterior aspect of the ITB 3.
+Surgical treatment is reserved only for those who fail conservative treatment and includes resection of the posterior aspect of the iliotibial band 3.